sigge75/fluent/README.md

 ## Querying

-Create an instance of the query builder by passing one of your application models that conforms to the `Model` protocol.
+Create an instance of the query builder by passing one of your application models that conforms to the `EntityType` protocol.

 ```swift
 let query = Query<User>()